Mahadi-Ahmed/party-pics/readme.md

 - [x] make sure original format is preserved when uploading
 - [] look into why adding multiple pictures takes alot of time on the pic seleciton on mobile devices
 - [] look over color scheme
+- [] handle/add animation for when showing/hiding the preview component

 ## React + TypeScript + Vite